The Winchester Mystery House Is Now the Star of Its Own Movie!

 It isn’t too often that you come across a story about a millionaire heiress that goes a tad cray cray.
 If you love a good mystery, you will love this!

+If you have never heard of the Winchester Mystery House – you are in for a treat.
+There is nothing more bizarre, than true life.
 This bizarre property located in San Jose, California, has an even more bizarre story.
 It is known as the Winchester Mystery House after its resident and benefactor, Sarah Winchester.
 It was also called ‘The House that Guilt Built’.

 Born in 1840 into a wealthy family living in New Haven, Connecticut, Sarah Lockwood Pardee, enjoyed all of the finer things in life.
 She moved in all the right circles and quickly hooked up with one of the most eligible bachelors of the time, William Winchester.
 He was the son and heir of the inventor and manufacturer of the famous Winchester repeating rifle.
 As the first true repeating rifle, it became the weapon of choice among the Northern troops at the outbreak of the Civil War and the Pioneers and law men moving west.
 Soon the Winchester Repeating Arms Company was worth a fortune due to Government contracts and private sales.